joy-andraos/Handwritten-Digit-Classification-Using-CNN/README.md

 2) Convolutional Layers: The model consists of three convolutional layers, each followed by a ReLU activation function.
 These layers extract features from the input images using small filters (3x3) and produce feature maps.
 3) Pooling Layers: Two max-pooling layers follow the convolutional layers.
 They reduce the spatial dimensions of the feature maps while retaining the most important information.
 Max-pooling is performed over 2x2 windows.
 4) Flatten Layer: After the convolutional and pooling layers, the feature maps are flattened into a one-dimensional array.
 This prepares the data for the fully connected layers.
-5)Fully Connected Layers: Two dense (fully connected) layers with ReLU activation functions are added.
+5) Fully Connected Layers: Two dense (fully connected) layers with ReLU activation functions are added.
 These layers learn high-level features from the flattened data.
 6) Output Layer: The output layer consists of 10 neurons, each corresponding to one of the digits (0-9).
 It uses the softmax activation function to compute the probability distribution over the classes.

 # Steps of the training